How Much Did Patreon Raise?

 Index Ventures

-Index Ventures is a venture firm investing in the next generation of entrepreneurs from seed to IPO.
-They partner with founders with bold dreams that challenge the status quo to build enduring companies.
+Index Ventures is a venture firm investing in the next generation of entrepreneurs from seed to IPO, partnering with founders who challenge the status quo to build enduring companies.

 Freestyle Capital

-Freestyle VC is an early-stage venture capital firm recognized for investing in numerous technology companies, including Airtable and Patreon.
-The firm focuses on supporting early-stage tech companies during their initial funding rounds.
+Freestyle VC is an early-stage venture capital firm recognized for its focus on supporting tech companies during initial funding rounds and fostering long-term growth through strategic guidance.

 What's next for Patreon?